 When I walked in the door, I found a cute little house that needed no repairs as far as I could tell.
 The interior paint was in good condition even though it had been occupied by a tenant for the last 2-3 years who was still living there.
-Only the carpet needed cleaning.
+The carpet for the rental property was in decent shape, it only needed a good cleaning.

 The exterior of the house was almost perfect.
 No cracks in the foundation, the roof was good, HVAC in good shape.

 This looked like it could be the perfect rental property to generate a substantial passive income!